sylwiavargas/SEC-Snacks/sec-messages/mod1.md

 ✨ overview of Ruby variables through an analogy: https://medium.com/swlh/hitchhikers-guide-to-ruby-variables-1b4cf83d540c ✨ adding elements to an array is not changing its data type or memory path so you’re not mutating it ✨ when initialized, an array is given a memory path, no matter how many elements it has, even if it is empty; because of that, Ruby is not throwing errors when you’re adding elements to the array
+✨ Does it matter in which order you put the instance methods in?
+Order of instance methods does not matter but it’s would be helpful if you developed your routine with regards to methods you write — it would be so much easier/automatic for you to remember what methods to include.
+✨ Do you need `#initialize` if you use `attr_accessor`?
+Yes, you do need #intialize if you want to create a new tweet at any point + if you need to change the data after it’s initialized, you’ll also need a writer
 @here

+### Message everyone together
+Hey folks!
+Please please please: if you have a general question or just need help message coaches and the instructor :fire: together :fire:.
+If you want to talk specifically to one of us, message just the one person.
+Otherwise, we are running into situations when one of us is waiting on a call for you not knowing that you’re on the call with the other person.
+Time and our attention are limited  remotely so please respect it.
+@channel

+### Using pry
+@here :bangbang: Pro-tip: :bangbang:
+Hey folks!
+If you want to run some ruby code to test it out (for example during :dq:), you have three options:
+- in your terminal run `irb`  and play in the console;
+- better yet, you can create a file with a `.rb` extension, then run it in your terminal by ruby `./yourfilename.rb`  (just change the filename + make sure you’re in the same directory); if you wanna use `binding.pry`, remember to put `require 'pry'` at the top of the file and then insert `binding.pry` at the penultimate line of the file (followed by 0 on the last line), or in a method (but then invoke the method!)
+- or, open `repl.it` and create a new Ruby repl — it’s just a playground where you have both the file and the terminal (remember to save the file before running it) + you can add more files; to use `binding.pry`, you need to do a bit of a setup and is apparently dependent on the browser version

 ### Method chaining
 On the question of whether you can chain methods to the end of the ruby block, the Ruby style guide recommends against it and shows preference for the inline (or {...} ) syntax for chaining: